 Freshly cut daikon radish microgreens (6 days) ready for Japanese Miso soup in the next slide.
 Click to hide

-Here are Japanese friend of mine has created a very simple but delicious soup with Daikon Radish sprouts Mung Bean sprouts a little bit of chili and miso soup.
-Click to hide
+Here are Japanese friend of mine has created a very simple but delicious soup with Daikon Radish sprouts Mung Bean sprouts a little bit of chili and miso paste.
+Click to hide.

 Radish Daikon Untreated